jibeproject/jibe-vis/data-preparation/JIBE-vis-data-preparation-R.md

   - date_accessed: For example, ‘11 October 2024’
   - licence: The licence governing usage of this data
   - notes: Any relevant notes on usage
+- layer: The layer this data is contained with in (option, if relevant, e.g. for a layer in a geopackage)
+- filter: An optional filter expression (e.g. “Name == ‘Greater Manchester’”)
+- output: A file path for any derived outputs based on this data

 ### Manchester areas